djeada/Databases-Notes/notes/12_database_engines/07_choosing_database.md

 INSERT 0 1
 ```

-This response signifies that one row has been successfully inserted into the `products` table.
+This response means that one row has been successfully inserted into the `products` table.
 These straightforward messages help you verify that your commands are executed correctly, ensuring that your database operations are proceeding as expected.